Cotter45/Vicariously/README.md

 Postgres/Sequelize

 ![Database Screenshot](./info/Database.png)

-### To do at time of submission:
-- Add flag for number of pending confirmations
-- Add button/flag for unconfirmed bookings
-- Create post reviews
-- Edit/Delete post reviews
-- Edit/Delete user reviews
-- User reviews don't dynamically add to page
-- Block users from making reservations on their own post, was necessary for development
-- Finish css on pages, mostly add padding to bottom, fix messages bar
-- Change edit delete buttons to look like edit/delete buttons
-- Combine signup/login buttons add css for transition
-- Combine menu buttons, was running out of time for state logic
-- Css for @media queries, next time do mobile first development

 ### Some Things I Learned:
 - The biggest flaw in my development was not setting myself up to handle the data correctly from the beginning.
 I split things off into different categories too quickly and ended up having to make too many requests to my server as well as deal with spread out or inaccessible data.